actuarialsociety/ds-toolkit/README.md

 > ℹ️ *Typical actuarial work needs better data maturity, along with practical upskilling to take full advantage of advanced AI.
 As a profession of thought leaders we should help shape our industries' futures to take advantage of these rapidly evolving technologies.*
 >

+# Run

+> For ease of use, this tutorial is intended to be run through [Google Colab](https://colab.research.google.com/).
+Visit [colab.research.google.com/](https://colab.research.google.com/) and click *GitHub*.
+Where it says "Enter a GitHub URL or search by organization or user", enter: